 Who Qualifies as a “Small Company”?

-Companies would need to fulfil any two of the requirements listed below to be deemed a small company:
+Companies would need to fulfil any two of the requirements listed below for immediate past two consecutive financial years to be deemed a small company:

 - Total revenue of the company is no more than $10 million